withcopper/docs/OAuth-Integrators-Guide.md

 With an `access_token` (`response_type=token`), you’ll have a short-lived token for exercising our API on behalf of the given user.

 ##### Validating Authorization Code Flow
-For the authorization code flow (`response_type=code`), you will send the returned code to your server, pair it with your Application's `CLIENT_SECRET`, and exchange it for a full token over a secured server-to-server channel.
+For the authorization code flow (`response_type=code`), send the authorization returned code to your server, pair it with your Application's `client_secret`, and exchange it for a full token over a secured server-to-server channel.

 To obtain an `access_token` and `refresh_token`, make an HTTP POST to the following OAuth 2.0 endpoint: